 Disney World's newest (and cutest) mode of transportation is the Disney Skyliner system.
 These colorful gondolas connect EPCOT and Disney’s Hollywood Studios to select Disney hotels.
 Because the gondolas are constantly moving, the lines can move quickly at most of the stations, except for the Riviera station (which we’ll explain in just a bit!).

-If you’re staying at Disney’s Caribbean Beach Resort, Disney’s Riviera Resort, Disney’s Pop Century Resort or Disney’s Art of Animation Resort, Skyliner is currently the only Disney transportation option available for guests who want to go to EPCOT or Hollywood Studios.
+If you’re staying at Disney’s Caribbean Beach Resort, Disney’s Riviera Resort, Disney’s Pop Century Resort or Disney’s Art of Animation Resort, Skyliner is currently the only Disney transportation option offered for guests who want to go to EPCOT or Hollywood Studios.
 Buses are only available if Skyliner is not operating (which happens often in the summer due to weather).
 If you’re staying in the EPCOT Resort area, riding the Skyliner is a possibility in addition to walking or taking a Friendship Boat.
 You can check out the Skyliner station at Caribbean Beach in Tad's video above.

 Plan extra time if you’re hopping on at the shared Skyliner station for Pop Century and Art of Animation.
 Because you need to transfer lines at the Caribbean Beach station, you’ll have to hop off and go to the back of another line for whichever destination you’re headed to.